phoenixding/scdiff2/README.md

 PGM VS. no refinement performance comparison (for this example data):

+__Likelihood__:
-Likelihood :  With PGM refinement (-1196.0434282645167)> Without PGM refinement (-1334.8432584323705) => Total improvement 10.34%
+With PGM refinement (-1196.0434282645167)> Without PGM refinement (-1334.8432584323705) => Total improvement 10.34%

+__Running time__:
-Running time:   With PGM refinement (~9mins) > without PGM refinement (~1min) => ~9 times slower
+With PGM refinement (9mins) > without PGM refinement (1min) => 9 times slower

+# USAGE GUIDELINE
+### Hardware
 For best experience, please use >16G RAM and try to use any many threads (--ncores) as possible.
-Increasing --ncores (# of allocated cpu cores) may slightly increase the memory usage (consider reduce --ncores if the memory resource is limited).
+Increasing --ncores (# of allocated cpu cores) may slightly increase the memory cost (limit --ncores if the memory resource is limited).
-An a guideline, a 16G RAM would be enough for a reasonably big dataset (40k cells, 10k genes) with multi-threading of 12 cpu cores.
+An a guideline, a 16G RAM would be enough for a reasonably big dataset (\~ 40k cells, 10k genes) with multi-threading of 12 cpu cores.
+### Parameters
+(1) --maxloop  (optional but critical)
+Please set --maxloop 0 if you accept the clustering/trajectories from the prerun, it can dramatically cut-down the running time (from \~ hours -> \~ minutes).
+The improvement varies a lot depending on specific application scenarios, in the above example, we got 10% improvement with spending 9x more running time.
+This parameter is optional, if you are not sure how to set it, just leave it as the default (or 0 as discussed above).

+(2) --logfc (optional)
+This specifies the log fold change cutoff for identifying and utilizing differential genes in the trajectories (and another condition:  student t-test p-value <0.05 is forced in the program)
+Please set --logfc to a larger value (e.g., --logfc 1.5 -> 3x fold change) if you want to find and use "stringent" differential genes
+Please set --logfc to a smaller value (e.g., --logfc 0.6 --> 1.5x fold change) if you want to identify and use "possibly" more differential genes.
+We recommend a value better in a range 0.5 to 1.5.
+This parameter is optional, if you are not sure how to set it, just leave it as the default.

+(3) --root (optional but critical)
+In a cell differentiation or disease progression process, you will always need to know what is the starting point (i.e., the root node) if we assume the trajectory is tree-structured that is commonly accepted.
+From the prerun results, we will find an umap clustering plot and PAGA trajectory as I mentioned in the above example section.
+Combining your prior knowledge (e.g, specific markers) with the prerun results, you will be able to make an informed choice of the root.
+You can check the expression for any specific gene (e.g, markers) with the provided "plotGene.py" script under the [utils](utils) folder.

+(4) --etfListFile (optional)
+By default, we provided a list of collected TFs in human and mouse, which is quite comprehensive with more than 1.2k TFs.
+If you are working in another species or you want to use your own list of TFs, please use this parameter.
+Please make sure the gene names are consistent with your input gene expression file.
+If you work in human and mouse, you can leave it as the default.

+(5) --llhCut (optional)
+the initial results will be iteratively refined by a PGM approach.
+In each loop, we will calculate a likelihood (of the cell assignment to the model).
+The likelihood will keep increasing and this parameter specifies when to stop.
+By default, it's set as 0.05, which if the improvement is less than 5% of the original likelihood, it will stop.
+Here, we recommend a value in a range from 0.01 (1%) to 0.1 (10%).
+A smaller value would dramatically increase the running time while providing marginal improvement.
+A larger value would approximate --maxloop 0.

+# UTILS
+We will keep provide custom scripts to better explore the model and predictions.
+All those utility scripts will be placed under [utils](utils) folder.
+All user contributed scripts are highly welcomed (best to provide an example test to prove its accuracy).
+You can add the script via the github or email me @ the address given below.
+__You credits__ will be __honored__ in the CREDITS section below.

 # CREDITS